MayuriBorate115/Recipe-Page-Solution/README.md

 - Solution URL: https://github.com/MayuriBorate115/Recipe-Page-Solution

-## My process: Starting with analysing the style guid , assets and designs given and what will require to fullfill design requirements
+## My process: Starting with analysing the style guide,assets and designs given and what will be required to fullfill design requirements

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flex
-- Mobile-first workflow

 ### What I learned
 -How to make responsive designs
 -How to use flex
 -How to use lists in HTML

-### Continued development
--Integration on Javascript to increase interactivity -Use frameworks for styling

 ## Author